-Example: The following diagram shows C followed by D followed by G, or C followed by E followed by F followed by G.
+Example: The following diagram shows C followed by D followed by G, or C followed by E followed by G.

 If the same data type repeats several times, a loop is used.
 The number of iterations appears next to the loop arrow.
 The number of iterations may depend on information presented earlier in the file.